Post surgical pain treatment - adults

 - Only at certain times, such as when you get up out of bed to walk in the hallway or go to physical therapy

 Most pills or shots provide relief for 4 to 6 hours or longer.
-If the medicines do not manage your pain well enough, ask your provider about:
+If the medicines do not manage your pain well enough, ask your surgeon or nurse about:

 - Receiving a pill or shot more often